Prepaid Cards vs. Debit Cards

 3. Not the best option for significant expenses

-Home renovation is another expense that you should avoid using a debit card for.
+For example, home renovation is one of the expenses that you should avoid using a debit card for.
 This project often requires substantial upfront payments for labor, materials, and contractor services, which can quickly inflate to tens of thousands of dollars.

 Debit cards are impractical for such transactions because of spending limits and the need for immediate access to large amounts of cash.